-- OMUFA is modeled after the successful Prescription Drug User Fee Act (PDUFA). - OMUFA is a congressionally-authorized program of Industry-paid fees to help fund FDA's regulatory activities for OTC monograph drugs. - Congress's authorization of the OMUFA Program was informed by an FDAindustry agreement, embodied in a "Commitment Letter", under which FDA agreed to adhere to performance goals, including to review submissions within specific time frames. - OMUFA fees will support FDA's OTC monograph drug activities, which are detailed in section 744L(6) of the FD&C Act and include various FDA activities associated with OTC monograph drugs and inspection of facilities associated with such products.
+- OMUFA is a congressionally-authorized program of Industry-paid fees to help fund FDA's regulatory activities for OTC monograph drugs. - Congress's authorization of the OMUFA Program was informed by an FDA-industry agreement, embodied in a "Commitment Letter", under which FDA agreed to adhere to performance goals, including to review submissions within specific time frames. - OMUFA fees will support FDA's OTC monograph drug activities, which are detailed in section 744L(6) of the FD&C Act and include various FDA activities associated with OTC monograph drugs and inspection of facilities associated with such products.